-Sheikh Hussein, Egyptian imam and preacher is sitting at the training hall of MADA foundation (NGO in Cairo), discussing social problems facing women with his colleagues and how to deal with them, and how the message can be conveyed through Friday sermon.
+Sheikh Hussein, an Egyptian imam, and the preacher are sitting at the training hall of MADA foundation (NGO in Cairo), discussing social problems facing women with his colleagues and how to deal with them, and how the message can be conveyed through Friday sermon.

 He added that the course poses an opportunity to meet instructors and trainers with extensive and diverse experience.
 It is also a chance for preachers to meet and exchange experiences, and benefit from creative tools for conveying the message like psychodrama and other interactive and motor activities.

-“The workshop aims at introducing knowledge and skills that support Egyptian family status, with special focus on women status from an Islamic perspective, this will help influencing broader audience, either through sermons or media platforms”, Dr. Sahar Tal’at, one of the trainers explained.
+“The workshop aims at introducing knowledge and skills that support Egyptian family status, with special focus on women status from an Islamic perspective, this will help to influence a broader audience, either through sermons or media platforms”, Dr. Sahar Tal’at, one of the trainers explained.

-Tal’at highlighted that the training involves 50 trainees, males and females, divided into two workshops to ensure interactivity with their instructors.
-All the trainees are Al-azhar university graduates, who are 25-40 year old, and have a platform through which they interact with the public and convey their message including what they’ve learnt.
+Tal’at highlighted that the training involves 50 trainees, males, and females, divided into two workshops to ensure interactivity with their instructors.
+All the trainees are Al-Azhar university graduates, who are 25-40 years old and have a platform through which they interact with the public and convey their message including what they’ve learned.